JosiahFu/leo/BUILDING.md

 ### As a Docker Container

-Running the server in a Docker container is most helpful for development for those without access to a Linux distribution.
+Running the server in a Docker container is most helpful for development without access to a Linux distribution.
 Go to the parent directory of the repository and run the following command in the terminal:

 ```shell